magpie-ea/magpie-site/overview/friends.markdown

-If _babe is not your taste, there are great alternatives.
+If _magpie is not your taste, there are great alternatives.
 Check them out to see what's best for you.

 ### PsiTurk

-<a href="https://psiturk.org/">psiTurk</a> is a great platform for developing and running online experiments with Amazon's MechanicalTurk. _babe is heavily inspired by psiTurk, but developed a life of its own because psiTurk is not as flexible (being tied to MTurk) and portable (requiring researcher to view your experiment through a python application).
+<a href="https://psiturk.org/">psiTurk</a> is a great platform for developing and running online experiments with Amazon's MechanicalTurk. _magpie is heavily inspired by psiTurk, but developed a life of its own because psiTurk is not as flexible (being tied to MTurk) and portable (requiring researcher to view your experiment through a python application).
 On the other hand, psiTurk is the basis for <a href="https://github.com/Dallinger/Dallinger">Dallinger</a> which provides a mind-blowing framework for running difficult experimental designs with multiple participants or chains of dependent experiments (such as in cultural evolution experiments).

 ### LabVanced